 The WindBurner stove scales down from the Reactor in both heat output and form factor.
 Where the Reactor blasts out 9,000 BTU/hr, the WindBurner throttles back to 7,000 and makes up the efficiency by sipping fuel more slowly.

-When it comes to form factor, the Reactor includes cookware with a traditional side-mount pot handle; it’s a very utilitarian design.
+When it comes to form, the Reactor includes cookware with a traditional side-mount pot handle; it’s a very utilitarian design.
 In contrast, the WindBurner Personal offers a high-tech, integrated cook-and-eat solution—its pot features an insulated cozy, and a drinking and straining lid allowing it to double as a mug and eating vessel.
 The WindBurner Personal pot also locks onto its stove burner for improved stability, and it features a heat-resistant grip on the burner that makes it easy to hold while you’re removing the pot.

-If you’re looking for a the ideal alpinist stove for melting snow and boiling water fast on everything from alpine climbs to spring ski traverses, the Reactor is your ally.
+If you’re looking for the ideal alpinist stove for melting snow and boiling water fast on everything from alpine climbs to spring ski traverses, the Reactor is your ally.

 So there you have it.

 We’re extremely proud of these two stove systems.
 They share more than technological DNA—they also share MSR’s deep commitment to quality and innovation.
-And each has its place MSR’s legacy and line-up of the world’s best stoves.
+And each has its place in MSR’s legacy and line-up of the world’s best stoves.